cshezhang/Awesome-Programming-Language/README.md

 Qi, Zhenxiao, et al. "SpecTaint: Speculative Taint Analysis for Discovering Spectre Gadgets" Network and Distributed Systems Security (NDSS) Symposium 2021

 ## Symbolic Execution
+David Trabish and Noam Rinetzky.
+2020.
+Relocatable addressing model for symbolic execution.
+In Proceedings of the 29th ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA 2020).
+Association for Computing Machinery, New York, NY, USA, 51–62.

+Frank Busse, Martin Nowack, and Cristian Cadar.
+2020.
+Running symbolic execution forever.
+In Proceedings of the 29th ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA 2020).
+Association for Computing Machinery, New York, NY, USA, 63–74.

 Godefroid, Patrice, Michael Y. Levin, and David Molnar.
 "SAGE: whitebox fuzzing for security testing."
 Communications of the ACM 55.3 (2012): 40-44.